olivierdagenais/olivierdagenais.github.io/swe-book.md

 > - An audience review, for clarity.
 > - A writing review, for consistency.

 ### Documentation Philosophy

 #### WHO, WHAT, WHEN, WHERE, and WHY

+> Try to address the other questions in the first two paragraphs of any document:
+> - WHO was discussed previously: that's the audience.
+But sometimes you also need to explicitly call out and address the audience in a document.
+> - WHAT identifies the purpose of this document (...)
+Sometimes, merely writing the WHAT helps you frame the document appropriately.
+> - WHEN identifies when this document was created, reviewed, or updated.
+> - WHERE is often implicit as well, but decide where the document should live.
+Usually, the preference should be under some sort of version control, ideally _with the source code it documents_.
+> - WHY sets up the purpose for the document.
+Summarize what you expect someone to take away from the document after reading it.

 #### The Beginning, Middle, and End

+> All documents - indeed, all parts of documents—have a beginning, middle, and end.
+Although it sounds amazingly silly, most documents should often have, at a minimum, those three sections.

+> Usually, the solution is to introduce and summarize the point within an introductory paragraph, and then use the rest of the section to make your case in a more detailed fashion.

 #### The Parameters of Good Documentation

+> There are usually three aspects of good documentation: completeness, accuracy, and clarity.
+You rarely get all three within the same document (...)

+> In each case, a "good document" is defined as the document that is doing _its intended job_.
+As a result, you rarely want a document doing more than one job.

+> Focus on the needs of the audience.
+Often, less is more.

 #### Deprecating Documents

+> Just like old code can cause problems, so can old documents.
+Over time, documents become stale, obsolete, or (often) abandoned. (...)
+Even for unowned documents, someone adding a note that "This no longer works!" is more helpful than saying nothing and leaving something that seems authoritative but no longer works.

 ### When Do You Need Technical Writers?

+> We learned that most engineering teams can write documentation for themselves (their team) perfectly fine; it's only when they are writing documents for another audience that they tend to need help because it's difficult to write to another audience.

+> A technical writer is better able to stand in as a person unfamiliar with the domain.
+In fact, it's one of their critical roles: to challenge the assumptions your team makes about the utility of your project.

 ### Conclusion

+> For comparison, engineers have gradually accepted that testing is necessary for any code change, no matter how small.
+As well, testing tooling is robust, varied and plugged into an engineering workflow at various points.
+Documentation is not ingrained at nearly the same level.

+> For any piece of code that you expect to live more than a few months, the extra cycles you put in documenting that code will not only help others, it will help you maintain that code as well.

 ### TL;DRs